harry-peek/ringcentral-api-docs/docs/global SMS/delivery-report.md

     * You can request a delivery report by manually making a call to the API.

 !!! tip
-    The easiest way to use Omnichannel API is with our [official libraries](development-libraries.md).
+    The easiest way to use the Global Business SMS API is with our [official libraries](development-libraries.md).
 They will take care of authentication, request validation and response handling automatically.

 ---

 ## Option 1.
 Add a callback URL to the message

-Messente will make a HTTP POST request to the URL in dlr_url property for every status update.
+A HTTP POST request is made to the URL in dlr_url property for every status update.

 ### Callback URL